GamerA1-99/HackDVB-GUI/README.md

 HackDVB GUI is the spiritual digital successor to the analogue HackTV project.
 It provides a comprehensive suite of tools to encode media files, multiplex them into multiple services (channels), generate the necessary DVB tables (including a full EPG), and broadcast the resulting stream with a DekTec modulator card.

-!HackDVB GUI Screenshot (Suggestion: Replace the link above with a real screenshot of your application)

 Features
 HackDVB GUI is designed to simplify the complex process of DVB broadcasting by providing a powerful, all-in-one interface.